JhossePaul/pysetl/docs/source/workflow.rst

         @abstractmethod
         def get(self) -> T: pass

-Implementation of concrete factories are left to the development team.
-Therefore, a Factory should extended and next you can invoke the new defined methods:
+Implementation of concrete factories is left to the development team.
+Therefore, a Factory should extended and next, you can invoke the newly defined methods:

 .. code-block:: python